snyderc/FCC-Prompts/README.md

-# Projects I've Done Based on FreeCodeCamp Project Prompts
+# Projects I've Done Based on FCC Project Prompts

 This repository contains projects I've worked on based on the project ideas from FreeCodeCamp.org.